-c.
+b.
 Campus Deadlines

-All academic review files are due in the UC San Diego Academic Personnel office on or before the due dates set forth in Campus File Deadlines on the Academic Personnel Services web site.
+All academic review files are due to Academic Personnel Services (APS) on or before the due dates set forth on APS' Campus File Deadlines webpage.
 The posted dates reflect campus file deadlines for the current academic year and are updated each summer to reflect deadlines for the upcoming academic year.
-Deans' offices must forward files subject to campus-level review to Academic Personnel no later than the stated deadlines in order for actions to be effective July 1.
-Files received after the specified deadlines will require an effective date the following July 1.
+Deans' offices must forward files subject to campus-level review to Academic Personnel no later than the stated deadlines in order for actions to be effective July 1st.
+Files received after the specified deadlines will require an effective date for the following July 1st.